Cherry tomatoes are vigorous plants that are easily cultivated in containers or out in the garden.

 Compact but vigorous, abundant clusters of fruit ripen in 68 days on plants that grow 24 to 36 inches tall.

 Tolerant of late blight, the pretty plants are easily grown in containers, hanging baskets, or directly in the garden.

 An early-maturing heirloom cultivar, ‘Tiny Tim’ produces an abundance of deep red, four-ounce fruits.

-Fruit matures in just 55-60 days.
-Compact plants grow to a mature height of 12-16 inches, with a width of just six inches.
+Fruit matures in just 55 to 60 days.
+Compact plants grow to a mature height of 12 to 16 inches, with a width of just six inches.

 Ideal for container-growing on the patio, or in hanging baskets, ‘Tiny Tim’ will tolerate a little shade.

 This variety was first brought to market by the University of New Hampshire in 1945.

 You can find seeds available at Eden Brothers or via Amazon.